Source documents

 Only some quantities were planned Open Transport Request Planning and review already distributed quantities.

-The route or address looks wrong Check customer, vendor, location, ship-to, order address, and map location defaults.
+The route or address looks wrong Check customer, vendor, location, company, ship-to, order address, and map location defaults.